 Now, teeth are very important in the Waldorf worldview.
 Steiner taught that human beings are born four times: once when the physical body is born, again when the invisible “etheric body” is born, a third time when the invisible “astral body” is born, and a fourth time when the invisible “I” is born.
 Waldorf teachers believe that the etheric body is born or incarnated at about age seven.
 They usually refrain from teaching their students reading and arithmetic until the kids’ etheric bodies arrive.
 And how do Waldorf teachers know when this invisible (indeed, imaginary) event has come to pass?
 They use "clairvoyance" and other techniques, but mostly they study the kids' teeth.
 The etheric body announces its arrival through the replacement of the kids’ baby teeth by adult teeth.
 (Or so Waldorf teachers believe.)

-This silliness is actually fundamental to the Waldorf approach.
+Such silliness — especially the incarnation of four separate bodies — is fundamental to the Waldorf approach.
 “Waldorf education is based upon the recognition that the four bodies of the human being develop and mature at different times ...
 According to Steiner, one of the indicators of the birth or emancipation of the etheric body is the loss of the child's baby teeth, which takes place at the age of seven.” — Waldorf teacher Roberto Trostli, RHYTHMS OF LEARNING: What Waldorf Education Offers Children, Parents & Teachers (Anthroposophic Press, 1998), pp. 4-5.